Are You Part of the 92% or the 8%

 - A belief that investing is too complicated for them to understand.

 When you change your belief system you change your choices.
-When choices are changed you change your wealth.
+When choices are changed you change your wealth and create financial freedom.

 No Plan and No Goal to Become Wealthy.

 I was in my teens when I became fascinated with wealth and lifestyle.
 I studied wealthy people, what they were doing and how.
-I worked in the Inland Revenue and Banking so had an understanding of money but it wasn’t until I was 39 years old that I realised the reason I didn’t become wealthy was because there was no plan.
+I worked in the Inland Revenue and Banking so had an understanding of money but it wasn’t until I was 39 years old that I realised that I wasn’t wealthy was because there was no plan to be wealth.

 I created a plan and some action steps and retired by the age of 43 wealthy enough to never have to work again.

-There is still a stigma in society that people shouldn’t talk about money, should be seen to be wealthy and as a consequence very few people actually put a plan together and action steps to ensure their wealth and dream lifestyle are achieved.
+There is still a stigma in society that people shouldn’t talk about money, shouldn’t be seen to be wealthy and as a consequence very few people actually put a plan together and action steps to ensure their financial freedom and dream lifestyle are achieved.
+When you build wealth it allows you to contribute more to society and causes that are important.

 Lack of Knowledge about Investing